 Website: Shoreline Park

-Dubbed the number one tourist spot in Santa Barbara, this gorgeous pier boasts some of Santa Barbara’s best restaurants, some unique recreational activities, and plenty of souvenir and specialty shops.
+Dubbed the number one tourist spot in Santa Barbara, this gorgeous pier boasts some of Santa Barbara’s best restaurants, some unique recreational activities for kids, and plenty of souvenir and specialty shops.
 You can visit the Sea Center and play with some marine life, do some fishing, get your fortune told, take some epic pictures, and more!
 Exploring Stearns Wharf is one of the most fun things to do in Santa Barbara.